 The Regulation for each particular Degree sets out the scope for extension of registration for that degree.
-Significant data loss or unforeseeable difficulties with data gathering which have not completely prevented the student from preparing a project, and which were beyond their control, will normally be acceptable as a basis for an extension.
+Significant data loss or unforeseeable difficulties with data gathering which have not completely prevented the candidate from pursuing their research or preparing a dissertation, and which were beyond their control, will normally be acceptable as a basis for an extension.
 These may include, but not be limited to, difficulties in conducting fieldwork, or equipment failure.
-[The remainder of this paragraph has been removed]
+Requests for extension received later than 3 months prior to the expiry of registration for a Degree by Research will only exceptionally be granted.